tcarland/alacritty-functions/README.md

 configurations.
 This allows for the dynmamic, real-time adjustment of various Alacritty features such as themes, window opacity, and font sizes.

+## Requirements

+Ansible 8.5.0+ is required to install the Alacritty playbook.
+The Bash functions require Bash 4+